$196,811Average Value$160Average Price per Sq Ft10Homes For Sale

 View GreatSchools Rating Methodology

-Discover the incredible potential of 10 Main Street, a charming home perfect for families and individuals alike in the heart of Howland.
-With its warm and welcoming atmosphere, coupled with an unbeatable location just moments away from parks, shops, and recreational areas, this property is a rare find that you won't want to miss!
+*** PRICE REDUCED *** Discover the incredible potential of 10 Main Street, a charming home perfect for families and individuals alike in the heart of Howland.
+With its warm, welcoming atmosphere and unbeatable location just moments from parks, shops, and recreational areas, this property is a rare find you won't want to miss!

 Discover the possibilities with this 2-bedroom, 2-bath home set on just over 2 acres in the quiet town of Howland, Maine.
 Offering plenty of room to spread out, this property features a massive detached 4-car garage perfect for vehicles, hobbies, or extra storage and an additional outbuilding ready for you to renovate and customize to fit your needs.
 Whether you're looking for a year-round